[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 If Lee had on occasion to admonish officers during that dreadful winter, he likewise had occasion to be grateful to some of them, and to none more than to Brigadier General Archibald Gracie for an act of a kind that Lee best appreciated.
 One day in November he had been on the lines with Gracie, who commanded a brigade in Johnson's division.
 Being perhaps unfamiliar with the deadliness of the sharpshooting on that part of the front, Lee carelessly stood up on the parapet.
 Gracie, without a word, instantly interposed his body between that of Lee and the enemy.
 Both were pulled back over the works before either was hit, but Lee never forgot the spirit Gracie exhibited.
 A few weeks later, on December 3, Gracie was killed by a fragment of shrapnel on a point on the fortifications where there was not supposed to be any danger.40

-Through these anxious days, as always, Lee's reliance was on a Power which, as he wrote Indicates a West Point graduate and gives his Class.Mr.
+Through these anxious days, as always, Lee's reliance was on a Power which, as he wrote Indicates a West Point graduate, Class of 1828: a link to his biographical entry in Cullum's Register.Mr.
 Davis at the time he recalled Rodes's division from the Valley, "will cause all things to work together for our good."41 Again he told Mrs. Lee: "I pray daily and almost hourly to our Heavenly Father to come to the relief of you and our afflicted country.
 I know He will order all things for our good, and we must be content."42 The type of his prayer book having become too small for his vision, he mentioned the fact one day to Mrs. Churchill J. Gibson, wife of the rector of Grace Church, Petersburg, and said that he intended to give it to some soldier.
 He remarked, as he spoke, that the volume was the one he had used during the Mexican War.
 Mrs. Gibson at once offered to give him several new copies of the prayer book in exchange for so interesting a memento.
 Lee gladly agreed and distributed the new books through one of his chaplains to men who asked for them.
 In each copy he inscribed a line of presentation.43 Yet, faithfully as he used his new book of devotion, with p532 the humility that marked his every act, he doubted if his own prayers would avail.
 In an exchange of letters with General Pendleton, during the autumn, when Pendleton explained that he had omitted to say grace at the General's table because he did not know his chief had asked him to do so, Lee said "[I] am deeply obliged to you for your fervent prayers in my behalf.
 No one stands in greater need of them.
 My feeble petitions I dare hardly hope will be answered."44

 A nation's prayers, and not an individual's only, were needed as January, 1865, passed.
 Hourly along the line of thirty-five miles from the Williamsburg road to the unstable right flank on Hatcher's Run the pickets kept their rifles barking, and the sharpshooters watched the embrasures on the reddish-yellow parapet across the fields.
 Nightly the fuse of each bomb could be traced, like giants' fireworks, from the mouth of the mortar through the high trajectory and back again to earth.
 Never was there silence, never a day without casualties; yet from the time of the raid on Belfield in December, 1864, until February, 1865, there was no large action on the Richmond-Petersburg front, largely because of the condition of the roads.45 Elsewhere, calamity followed on the heels of disaster.
 Before the middle of January it became apparent that Sherman would soon start his advance from Savannah toward Charleston.46 There were only scattered forces to oppose him.
 Kershaw's old brigade, now under General James Conner, was immediately ordered to Charleston.47 Cavalry was much needed there.
 After conference with President Davis, Lee dispatched Butler's division to the Palmetto State and authorized General Hampton to go thither, also, in the hope that his great reputation in South Carolina would bring new volunteers to the colors.48 In retrospect, Lee regarded this as the great mistake he made during the campaign, because it crippled him in dealing with p533 subsequent Federal operations against his right flank.49 When the movement was ordered there seemed no alternative to it, unless Sherman was to be permitted to advance unhindered up the coast.